Alikhan Fidai (He/Him)

 Personal

 Alikhan grew up in Palatine, Illinois before moving to Dallas for his undergraduate studies.
-At UT Dallas, Alikhan participated in the NSF LSAMP Summer Research Academy where he assessed the viability of dental biomaterials via bacterial adhesion and cell culture studies.
+At UT Dallas, Alikhan participated in the NSF LSAMP Summer Research Academy where he assessed the biocompatibility of dental biomaterials via bacterial adhesion and cell culture studies.
 Alikhan continued his research as a member of the Biomaterials for Osseointegration and Novel Engineering (BONE) lab.
 At Cornell, Alikhan is a Graduate Resident Fellow for Alice Cook House where he supports the social, intellectual, and emotional well-being of undergraduate residents.
 Alikhan enjoys hiking, music festivals, playing video games, and floating out on Cayuga Lake.